-The FCC also has a Lifeline programme, which uses a portion of the USF to subsidise the costs of certain supported telecommunications services so that they can be purchased by individuals who otherwise would be unable to afford them.
+The FCC also has a 'Lifeline' programme, which uses a portion of the USF to subsidise the costs of certain supported telecommunications services so that they can be purchased by individuals who otherwise would be unable to afford them.
 Broadband is included in the list of supported services, providing low-income consumers a means of obtaining internet access at reduced rates.
 Minimum standards exist for supported voice and broadband services in order for a service to qualify for the Lifeline subsidy.
 In November 2017, the FCC proposed modifications to Lifeline that would, among other changes, limit the ability of resellers (service providers that lease, rather than own, network capacity) to participate in the programme.
-Opponents challenged the new rules in the United States Court of Appeals for the District of Columbia Circuit, and the Court stayed their implementation in anticipation of oral arguments in the case, which took place in October 2018.
+Following the rejection of these proposals by the United States Court of Appeals for the District of Columbia Circuit in February 2019, however, the FCC largely abandoned its efforts to restrict resellers' participation in the Lifeline programme.